 Feel, Fuel & Noise

-• gas-powered blowers, both products offer a dependable power source that can be refilled quickly, allowing you the mobility to cover extensive outdoor spaces without interruption.
+• Both products are gas-powered blowers, providing a reliable power source that can be refilled in seconds, granting you the flexibility to navigate through expansive outdoor areas effortlessly.

 • With a noise level of 94 dB, the Husqvarna 150BT generates considerably more sound than the 77 dB of the Stihl BR 450.
 Opting for the latter will offer a significantly quieter experience for you and reduce potential disturbance to nearby residents.